UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Is hard water safe to drink?

-Will a standard water filter remove hard water minerals?
+Will a standard water pitcher filter remove hard water minerals?

 Standard carbon pitchers, like a Brita, are designed to filter out chlorine and improve taste, but they do not remove heavy minerals.
-To effectively target and eliminate calcium and magnesium buildup, you need a dedicated water softener or a salt-free conditioning system.
+To effectively target and eliminate calcium and magnesium buildup, you need a dedicated water softening solution or a salt-free conditioning system.

 How quickly does hard water damage pipes?